There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 Spokes offers a large selection of cruiser bikes with different speeds (1-speed and 7-speed), plus mountain, city, tandem and children’s bikes.

 All very new and clean, their bicycles are some of the best Stanley Park bike rentals.
+And they offer great service.

-Spokes bike rental rates:
+Spokes bike rental rates

 At the same time, Spokes Bike Rental is probably the most expensive of the Vancouver Seawall bike rentals.

-See here for Spoke’s rental rates.
+See here for Spokes’ rental rates.

-Minimum rental time:
+Minimum rental time

 You can rent for just one hour (with an extra charge for each additional 15 minutes).

-Spokes Bicycle Rentals: Website
+Spokes Bike Rentals: Website

-Location: 1798 W. Georgia St
+Location: 1798 W. Georgia St (see on map)

 2) Yes Cycle Tours and Bicycle Rentals